-Graphitic carbon nitride (g-C3N4) has been widely used as one of the most important photocatalyst in the production of hydrogen by visible light40,41.
+Carbon nitride (g-C3N4) has been widely used as one of the most important photocatalyst in the production of hydrogen by visible light40,41.
 This is due to the π-conjugated graphitic carbon nitride structure that provides a specific electronic property for charge transfer41.
-On the other hand, as an active semiconductor in the visible light, it has a relatively narrow band gap of 2.7 eV and favorable conduction band and valence band, that is appropriate for UV-vis light absorption for hydrogen evolution41.
-The most important point is that the performance of most noble metals is between the conduction band and the valence band of graphitic carbon nitride, which leads to the high reinforcement the transfer of photogenerated electrons from graphitic carbon nitride to metal nanoparticles due to the Mott-Schottky effect 32,35.
-Recently, Cheng et al. reported graphite carbon nitride nanosheet containing AgPd bimetallic nanoparticles with Ag plasmonic effect as an effective mott-schottky photocatalyst to catalyzing the evolution of hydrogen from the formic acid under visible light42.
-Inspired by the aforesaid considerations and in line with our recent efforts in the field of clean energy and hydrogen production26,43–48, herein we report the synthesis of bimetallic AgPd nanoparticles decorated on single layer graphitic carbon nitride as an active plasmonic photocatalyst for the evolution of hydrogen from formic acid.
+On the other hand, as an active semiconductor in visible light, it has a relatively narrow band gap of 2.7 eV and favorable conduction band (Cb) and valence band (Vb), which is appropriate for UV-vis light absorption for hydrogen evolution41.
+The most important point is that the performance of most noble metals is betwixt the Cb and the Vb of graphitic carbon nitride, which leads to the high reinforcement of the handover of photogenerated electrons from graphitic carbon nitride to metal nanoparticles owing to the Mott-Schottky effect 32,35.
+Recently, Cheng et al. reported graphite carbon nitride nanosheet containing AgPd bimetallic nanoparticles with Ag plasmonic effect as an effective mott-schottky photocatalyst to catalyzing the evolution of H2 from the formic acid under visible light42.
+Inspired by the aforesaid considerations and in line with our recent efforts in the field of clean energy and hydrogen production26,43–48, here we offer the synthesis of bimetallic AgPdNPs decorated on single layer carbon nitride (SLCN) as an active plasmonic photocatalyst for the evolution of H2 from FA.

 Experimental